 A congregation may decide to collect donations from individuals and to give the amount collected to a member.
 That is a gift and no tax applies, irrespective of whether the money was paid into and out of a church or organisation account.
 But a problem could arise if the church or organisation pays an amount in excess of the amount collected.
 If the excess amount could be identified as a gesture in return for labour, the excess is taxable income.

-UNLESS the excess portion of the payment can be recorded legitimately as a reimbursement of expenses, the excess payment is for the benefit of some charitable or religious activity.
+UNLESS the excess portion of the payment is:

+- reimbursement of expenses, or - the excess payment is for the benefit of some charitable or religious activity.